framspace/dncs-lab/README.md

 The initiator script gave us this requirements:
 - Host a number address: 199
 - Host b number address: 292
-- Host a number address: 200
+- Host c number address: 200

 ## Network design and implementation
 In order to satisfy the project requirements we decided to create 4 subnet, which are respectively: